Shaddai

 What's wrong with Chametz?

 During Passover - sometimes called the Festival of Unleavened Bread - no chametz may be eaten for a full seven days - from the 15th of Nisan through the 22nd of Nisan (Exod.
 12:15-18; 34:18).
 That means no leavened bread products of any kind may be eaten during this time.
-This is explicitly stated in the Torah (Exod.
-12:15):
+This is explicitly stated in the Torah:

 Chametz is considered a corrupting influence, a hidden uncleanness that manipulates purer elements.
-Like the influence of a lump of leaven in a batch of dough, "spiritual" leaven functions as an evil impulse within us (i.e., yetzer ra: יֵצֶר רָע) that corrupts and "sours" our soul.
+Like the influence of a lump of leaven in a batch of dough, "spiritual" leaven functions as the evil impulse within us i.e., yetzer ha'ra: יֵצֶר הַרָע) that corrupts and "sours" our soul.
 This "yeast in the soul" is essentially pride that manifests itself in idolatrous desires and lusts.

-Notice that the prohibition of chametz is not limited to the festival of Passover, since all of the minchah (meal) offerings banned its presence from the altar of God in the Mishkan (tabernacle):
+Notice that the prohibition of chametz is not limited to the festival of Passover and Unleavened Bread, since all of the minchah (meal) offerings banned its presence from the altar of God in the Mishkan (Tabernacle):

 No meal offering that you offer to the LORD shall be made with leaven (chametz), for no leaven (se'or) or honey may be turned into smoke as an offering by fire to the LORD.
 (Leviticus 2:11)